Information measures and geometry of the hyperbolic exponential families of Poincar\'e and hyperboloid distributions: Numerical computations

 \section{Numerical computations}

-We consider numerical computations for $f$-divergences between hyperboloid distributions for $d=2$.
-The techniques we will use below would be valid for all dimensions, but we deal with the case of the 2-dimensional case only.
+In this section, we consider numerical computations for $f$-divergences between hyperboloid distributions for $d=2$, in particular for $f$-divergences for which we do not have explicit formulae.
+The techniques we will use below are standard, and we do not introduce any new theoretical methodology for approximations.
+So they might be applicable to all dimensions, but for simplicity we deal with the case of the 2-dimensional case only.
 By the correspondence principle in Proposition \ref{prop:corresp}, they are also applicable to the Poincar\'e distributions.
-We mainly focus on the total variation distance:
+We mainly focus on the {\it total variation distance}: